bklassen3434/security_cam/README.md

 export const API_KEY = "<optional-key>";
 ```
 Features
-Lists all events from Flask API
+- Lists all events from Flask API

-Tap an event for full image + details
+- Tap an event for full image + details

-Works locally on your Wi-Fi or over Tailscale VPN
+- Works locally on your Wi-Fi

 ## 🔒 API Overview
 Endpoint: Description